-He is adept at providing independent, well-researched, market–ready advice to Australian businesses or not-for-profit organisations seeking to extend the reach of their products or services into a particular global market.
+He is adept at providing independent, well-researched, market-ready advice to Australian businesses and not-for-profit organisations seeking to extend the reach of their products or services into a particular global market.

-After a career in magazine and book design, Tony helped develop, then designed and produced the initial Australian Geographic Journal for Dick Smith in 1985 and was the company’s creative director for 17 years, designing and producing a long list of books and magazines.
+After a career in magazine and book design, Tony helped develop, design and produce the initial Australian Geographic journal for Dick Smith in 1985 and was the company’s creative director for 17 years, designing and producing a long list of books and magazines.

 Tony Gordon Printcounsel was launched in 2002, offering graphic design, print management and production services to select clients in the publishing and adventure travel industries.

 A long-time design and publishing collaborator with Kevin Weldon on various publishing ventures, Tony teamed up with Kevin again in 2015 to develop the Ripper Group’s corporate identity.
 He continues to advise on the group’s publishing, branding and marketing requirements.